marcelopalacioabreu/b00m-h3adsh0t/README.md

     *Image.
 Custom training mode on the aimbot with a range of functionalities*

 * Model Training Recognization
+  * **Custom training mode**
-  * **Custom training mode - enter to train NN to detect objects for object recognition using computer vision algorithms**
+  * Leverage neural network to detect objects for object recognition using computer vision algorithms
   * Train with range of distances, lights, and angles for best possible recognition

 ---